 The Fra Angelico Art Guild

 The Fra Angelico Art Guild will provide much-needed studio time in the Fra Angelico Arts Center for students to be introduced to new techniques and materials in the visual arts.
-This after-school program, led by Mrs. Hofmann, will also allow the time and space for students of all ages to develop their existing skills and ideas to create beautiful art and friendships.
+This after-school program will also allow the time and space for students of all ages to develop their existing skills and ideas to create beautiful art and friendships.
 Guild members will explore a variety of themes in genres of art history as well as topics related to the seasons or specific types of art materials.
 The Art Guild is open to all Cincinnati Classical students, K-7.
-Mrs. Caroline Hofmann (email@example.com).
-Meets on Fridays from 3:30-4:45.
-Registration Closed.
+There are several sessions throughout the year.
+Moderators: Mrs. Hofmann and Ms. Calvino.
+Use Final Forms to register.

 The Classical Gardening Club adheres to the philosophy that nature contains a ready wealth of knowledge which should be eagerly pursued by students of all ages.
 A garden is a setting in which we may tame and temper nature itself, thereby learning about its character in the likeness of flora and vegetation.
 By studying the historical and scientific aspects of gardening, the Classical Gardening Club aims to inspire the virtues of patience and perseverance demonstrated through the cultivation of the earth.
-In addition to planting and harvesting, members will be introduced to composting methods, worm and bug farms, DIY birdfeeders, and the plants of the Foxy Woods.
 Open to all CLASSICAL students, grades K-7.
-Faculty Moderator: Ms. Penny Heipel (firstname.lastname@example.org).
-Meets Wednesdays 3:30-4:45.
-Registration Closed.
+Faculty Moderators: Ms. Cefalu and Ms. Ragan.
+Register through Final Forms.

 The chess club is for students of all skill levels from grades 3-7.
 For beginners, this is the place to learn how to play chess; for those who are more advanced players, this is the place to improve chess skills by playing head-to-head with other students at or near their skill level.
 Playing chess has proven to help students enhance their creativity, improve their power of concentration, develop and expand critical thinking skills, boost memory and retention, and achieve superior academic performance.
-Faculty moderator: Mr. Sebastian Misleh (email@example.com).
-Meets Fridays at 3:30-4:30.
-Registration Closed.
+Faculty moderators: Mr. Sebastian Misleh and Mr. Slonkosky.
+Register through Final Forms.

 Sentinel Service Corps

 The Sentinel Service Corps takes the mission and culture of our school and engages them beyond school hours in order to make a broader impact in our communities and in our own hearts.
 We will partner with reputable, established non-profit organizations whose mission aligns with our school principles and virtues.
 We will participate in a variety of community service projects such as assisting the elderly with chores, organizing community and coat drives, and participating in community clean-ups.
-Faculty moderator: Mrs. Claudia Kimura (email@example.com).
 Meets during scheduled projects.
-Registration closed.
+Faculty moderators: Mrs. Langdon and Mrs. Stevenson.
+Register through Final Forms.